elastic/kibana/rfcs/text/0011_global_search.md

 ### searching from the server side

-When calling `GlobalSearchServiceStart.find` from the server-side service:
+When calling `GlobalSearchPluginStart.find` from the server-side service:

 - the service will call `find` on each server-side registered result provider and collect the resulting result observables